The Filter tab provides an easy way of filtering down your search field.

 Note that only the first 5 filters marked bold in the list above are visible by default, while the others can be added.

 Filter Bar Charts

 Most filters are made up of a dropdown that allows you to select and deselect values for the filter's property (see A below), and a bar chart underneath that allows you to gauge the importance of that particular value (see B below).

-- In order to select a single value for the filter, hit the CLEAR ALL option in the filter dropdown (see 1 above) when no search is applied within the dropdown.
-Then select the option you're interested in.
+- In order to select a single value for the filter, hover over an option.
+Click on the ONLY-button that appears to select only that option.
 Click outside the dropdown to submit the changes.